Prag8855/aab/content/guides/permanent-residence.md

 ## How to apply in Berlin

 **December 2024 update:** The *Ausländerbehörde* just changed the application process.
-You can now [apply online](https://www.berlin.de/einwanderung/en/services/our-services/artikel.878424.en.php).
+You can now [apply online](https://www.berlin.de/einwanderung/en/services/our-services/artikel.878424.en.php), but you need a language certificate and an integration test certificate.
 I will update these instructions as soon as I can.
-You might need different documents when you apply.

 In Berlin, **it takes [4 to 9 months](/guides/auslanderbehorde-wait-times)** to get permanent residence.[^5]{{ fail_on('2025-05-15') }}.